CU-DBMI/set-website/_posts/2025-05-01-Understanding-Object-Storage.md

 - You want a **lightweight, dependency-free, Pythonic API**.
 - You're focused on **local development, reproducible science, or hybrid infrastructure**.

-Both libraries work with MinIO, but for most research workflows where AWS integration isn't required, the official [`minio`](https://min.io/docs/minio/linux/developers/python/minio-py.html) client is easier to use and avoids unnecessary complexity.
+Both libraries work with MinIO, but for most research workflows where AWS integration isn't required, the official [`minio`](https://min.io/docs/minio/linux/developers/python/minio-py.html) client may be more lightweight to use.

 ## Best practices in scientific object storage